denglend/decode345/docs/part2.md

 ```
 Where _ are lows and - are highs (doubled to indicate a long low or high)

 This made a lot more sense.
-Now the bit streams were nearly a sensible 128 symbols long (126 in the top example, 127 in the latter), and after a realization that an initial or terminal low would get lost in the background noise and preceeded or followed it (and therefore required manually prepending or appending), I got a consistent 128 symbol stream.
+Now the bit streams were nearly a sensible 128 symbols long (126 in the top example, 127 in the latter), and after a realization that an initial or terminal low would get lost in the background noise that preceeded or followed it (and therefore required manually prepending or appending), I got a consistent 128 symbol stream.

 Since there were never more than two highs or lows consecutively, I assumed the transition between low and high encoded the bits.
 Apparently encoding data in the low/high transition is a very common scheme (see [Manchester Encoding](https://en.wikipedia.org/wiki/Manchester_code)).
 But it was news to me.